Case Assessment Conference

 - A temporary or final agreement (often in the form of orders) reached through negotiation and dispute resolution on the day, and/or

 - Orders about the next steps in your case.
+The registrar can make directions including:

 WHERE TO NEXT?